MEDIATION, ARBITRATION & mediation-arbitration AGREEMENTS

 Participation agreements for people without lawyers

 John-Paul Boyd Arbitration Chambers uses special participation agreements when one or more parties to a family law dispute are not represented by a lawyer.
-These agreements are provided in PDF format below, and were last updated on 15 May 2023.
+These agreements are provided in PDF format below, and were last updated on 27 January 2026.
 They are designed for the mediation, arbitration and mediation-arbitration of family law disputes in Alberta and British Columbia, Canada.
+They may not be suitable for use in other jurisdictions.

-Mediation and arbitration agreements are usually tailored to the specific circumstances of the parties and their dispute.
-Your participation agreement will be different from the agreements provided below.
+Mediation and arbitration agreements are tailored to the specific circumstances of the parties and their dispute.
+Your participation agreement will be different from the sample agreements provided below.

 You will also be asked to complete an intake sheet.
 Download this form by clicking on the link below: